 My School Doesn’t Issue Transcripts to Students

-If your school does not issue transcripts directly to students, ask the school to either send a secure, electronic copy of your transcript to email@example.com or mail a paper copy to
+If your school does not issue transcripts directly to students, upload a statement in the transcript section of the application explaining that your school will be sending the transcript to Duke.
+Then ask the school to either send a secure, electronic copy of your transcript to email@example.com or mail a paper copy to

 Duke University Graduate School